-At this stage the average increase of 1.7% has been maintained within the MTFS for future years, as we anticipate this lower than forecast increase to be short-lived.
-We also expect that there will be an offsetting increase on the collection fund that could be increased due to prudent estimations of growth from district councils, based again on historical surplus positons.
+Within the current MTFS a tax base increase of 1.7% is included, which is the same position as in the previously reported MTFS based on historical average increases.
+However, in the most recent data available the tax base forecast position for 2019/20 for Lancashire was 1.4%.
+At this stage the average increase of 1.7% has been maintained within the MTFS, as we anticipate having an offsetting increase on the collection fund (which has also not been built into the MTFS at this stage) that could be increased due to prudent estimations of growth from district councils, based again on historical surplus positons.